rakshit-pavagadhi/credex-audit/README.md

 | `SUPABASE_SERVICE_ROLE_KEY` | Optional* | Supabase service role key (server-side only).
 Required for real backend storage. |

 `*` If Supabase variables are not set, the app falls back to local JSON storage (`.local-db.json`) for development.

+## Decisions: 5 Trade-offs Made

+1. **Next.js API Routes vs Server Actions:** Chose API routes for the backend logic (instead of the newer Server Actions) to maintain a clear separation of concerns, making it easier to potentially extract the backend into a separate microservice later, and to ensure reliable integration with Vercel Edge functions for the dynamic OG image generation.
+2. **Supabase Client vs Prisma/ORM:** Opted for the direct Supabase JavaScript client rather than a heavier ORM like Prisma.
+This minimizes dependencies, significantly reduces serverless cold-start times on Vercel, and keeps the data access layer incredibly lean for an MVP that only needs simple `SELECT` and `INSERT` operations.
+3. **Google Gemini vs OpenAI/Anthropic:** Selected Google Gemini 2.5 Flash for the AI summary generation primarily because it offers a generous free tier (crucial for a weekend build).
+Its speed is excellent for real-time user feedback, and it handles the required JSON structuring perfectly without needing the more expensive OpenAI GPT-4o.
+4. **Custom Tailwind UI vs Component Library (e.g., shadcn/ui):** Built the UI entirely with raw Tailwind CSS rather than importing a pre-built component library.
+While this took slightly longer, it ensured the design felt bespoke, premium, and tightly controlled, rather than looking like every other dashboard.
+5. **Honeypot + IP Rate Limiting vs reCAPTCHA:** To prevent abuse on the lead capture form, I implemented a hidden honeypot field and in-memory rate limiting instead of a visible CAPTCHA.
+This trades maximum security for an absolutely frictionless user experience, prioritizing lead conversion for the MVP.

 ## Tech Stack